 Summary of objective implementation status (achievements or progress over last year; significant delays or issues, etc.)

-The Emergency Operations Center (ECC) is currently proposed as a component of the new County Government Center (CGC) project.
-The ECC also remains as a requested project in the 2023 Capitol Improvement Program.
+The Emergency Operations Center (ECC) is currently included as a component of the new County Government Center (CGC) project.

 Key milestone update (include relevant metrics, if applicable)